Best Overall Pillows for 2019

 Because you're sleeping while sitting up (may it be a car, train, or plane), focus on a u-shaped pillow which keeps the head upright and your neck fully supported to prevent strain and stiffness.
 This article can help you learn all about choosing a good travel pillow! >>>

 Just like traveling, packing your usual sleeping pillow for your next camp trip is not advisable.
 It's best to look for something that isn't just small, but light and portable enough to bring.
-Typically, camping pillows are inflatable and assembled once you set up your tent.
+Typically, backpacking pillows are inflatable and assembled once you set up your tent.
 While they won't bring the luxury compared to pillows for hotels or your bedroom, they provide the support required to keep you asleep the entire night outdoors!

-Choose the right camping pillow according to how big you need it to be, as well as its weight and portability.
+Choose the right pillow according to how big you need it to be, as well as its weight and portability.
 Don't forget about strength and durability as well!

 Pillow for Car